guruzoa/ca-pa4/README.md

 * You should not change any files other than `stages.py`.

+* Your `stages.py` file should not contain any print() function even in comment lines.
+Please remove them before you submit your code to the server.

 * Your simulator should minimize the number of stalled cycles.

+* Your code should finish within a reasonable number of cycles.
+If your simulator runs beyond the predefined threshold, you will get the `TIMEOUT` error.

 * __The number of submissions to the `sys` server will be limited to 20 times__.

 ## Hand in instructions